geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 ### Task 3: Create Group Accounts to Test Synchronization

 To test the manual, forced synchronization process, you will also set up several group scenarios to verify whether the forced synchronization function is working in Azure AD Connect.
-You will create two groups in Adatum’s on-premises environment – a security group and a distribution group (also known as a distribution list).
+You will create a security group and you will update the group members in a built-in security group, all within Adatum’s on-premises environment.

 Each group will be assigned several members.
-After the forced synchronization, you will validate that you can see the members for the security group but not the members of the distribution group.
-On-premises distribution groups are synced to Microsoft 365, but their members are not assigned as members in the group.
-Their individual user accounts are migrated, but not as members of distribution groups to which they are assigned.
+After the forced synchronization, you will validate that you can see the security group in Microsoft 365 and that its members were synced up to the group.
+You will also validate that you cannot see the built-in security group in Microsoft 365, even though you added members to it in Adatum's on-premises environment.
+Built-in groups are predefined security groups that are located under the Builtin container in Active Directory Users and Computers.
+They are created automatically when you create an Active Directory domain, and you can use these groups to control access to shared resources and delegate specific domain-wide administrative roles.
+However, they are not synchronized to Microsoft 365, even after adding members to them.

 1. Switch to the Domain Controller VM (LON-DC1).
 If necessary, log in as **adatum\administrator** and **Pa55w.rd**.